Effects of Tooth Loss

 When to Use a Dental Implant?

-When only one tooth is missing, the dental implant is the best choice.
+When only a single tooth is missing, the dental implant is the best choice.
 Of course, you could also use a removable partial denture or a bridge over the two contiguous filed teeth, but the implant is the most used today.
 The dental implant, in fact, provides support for a fixed tooth (usually ceramic) without touching the adjacent teeth.
 For this reason, we almost always choose the other two options.

 When multiple, usually adjacent, teeth are missing, choosing a dental implant can work.
 In these cases, the titanium roots are positioned to act as pillars for a fixed bridge.
 This is an increasingly popular choice in this case too, always because you don't touch healthy teeth to hold the bridge.